fizerkhan/mongoose-account-locking/README.md

 - *password* :  password key that is used in User schema.
 By default, it is 'password'.

+You can authenticate user as follows

+    // Create Model based on User Schema var User = mongoose.model('User', UserSchema);

+    // Authenticate username and password
+    // If success, callback receive user
+    // If failure, callback receive err or reason
+    // Reasons are NOT_FOUND, PASSWORD_INCORRECT, and MAX_ATTEMPTS.
+    User.getAuthenticated('username', 'MyPassword', function(err, user, reason) {
+        // Write your code here
+    }

 ### Example

 Refer examples folder for sample code